pd95/SwiftUI-Sidebar/README.md

 4. **It is not possible to switch between three column split view and two column split view.**

     If you want three column mode, you will have to provide 3 child views to `NavigationView`.
-Conditionnally omitting the third view will not change the layout.
+Conditionally omitting the third view will not change the layout.
 There will simply be a missing supplemental view!